The Halluci Nation: Powwow-step

 Powwow-step or pow wow step or sometimes electric powwow are the terms the band used to describe their music.
 The sound described under this term is characterized by the mixture of First Nations pow wow and electronic music styles.
 The name of the genre is derived from pow wow and dubstep.
 Ian Campeau of the group has said, regarding the genre, "[a]ll we really did was match up dance music with dance music".

 Film and television

+The song "Electric Pow-wow" was featured on the television show Chance, starring Hugh Laurie and Ethan Suplee.
+It appeared in S1 E:4,5 and 10.

+In 2017, the band's song "Sila" was featured in the Thoroughbred's trailer.

 The band was featured prominently in the 2017 music documentary When They Awake, by filmmakers P. J. Marcellino and Hermon Farahi.
 The film was the opening night gala selection at the 2017 Calgary International Film Festival.

 In 2020, the Showtime mini-series The Good Lord Bird prominently featured "Electric Pow Wow Drum" (from the 2013 self-titled album) in their trailer and the soundtrack.
 That same year, the song "Sisters" was featured in the third season of the Netflix series Kipo and the Age of Wonderbeasts.

 The Halluci Nation co-composed music for the sitcom Rutherford Falls, which premiered on NBC's streaming service Peacock in April 2021.
 The show centers on relationships between members of a northeastern town and a fictional Native American tribe.

+Also in 2021, The Halluci Nation songs "R.E.D." and "Stadium Pow Wow (feat.
+Black Bear)" were featured on Hulu's streaming show Reservation Dogs, a show about four Indigenous teenagers living on a reservation in Oklahoma.

+In 2023, the movie Killers of the Flower Moon by renowned director Martin Scorsese prominently featured "Stadium Pow Wow (feat.
+Black Bear)" in its second trailer.